-(i) Reasons for the offer: [•]
+(i) Reasons for the offer: [•] (1) reasons for the offer.
+L

 (See ["Use of Proceeds"] wording in Base Prospectus - if reasons for offer different from making profit and/or hedging certain risks exist, will need to include those reasons here.)